What is an EIN, and why do I need it for my small business?

 3) Aiding you in applying for a business license

 Depending on the state in which you’re organizing your startup, you’ll likely need to apply for a general business license before you can officially conduct business.
-Many industries will require additional types of permits and licenses as well, such as hairdressers, restaurants, and those who are starting a landscaping business.
+Many industries will require additional types of permits and licenses as well, such as hairdressers, restaurants, and those who start a landscaping business.

 To complete the application process for these documents, you’ll need to have an EIN.
 Check with your local government agencies to learn more about the licenses and permits you’ll need, and make sure to have your employer identification number handy when it comes time to complete the paperwork.